-Forthcoming in Tax Policy and the Economy, edited by James Poterba, MIT Press.
-We wish to thank Ana Aizcorbe, Barbara Fraumeni, Jane Gravelle, Michael Kiley, Brent Moulton, Jim Poterba, and Brian Sliker for helpful comments on an earlier draft of the paper.
+We wish to thank Ana Aizcorbe, Darrel Cohen, Barbara Fraumeni, Jane Gravelle, Michael Kiley, Brent Moulton, Jim Poterba, and Brian Sliker for helpful comments on an earlier draft of the paper.
 We also thank Chuck Hulten, Dale Jorgenson, and Nick Oulton for useful discussions concerning the measurement of capital.
 Michael Hurlbut, Robert Little, and Brian Rowe provided excellent research assistance.
-The views expressed in the paper are those of the authors and should not be attributed to the Federal Reserve Board, the Federal Reserve Bank of San Francisco, or other staff at either institution.
-The views expressed herein are those of the author(s) and not necessarily those of the National Bureau of Economic Research.
+The views expressed in the paper are those of the authors and should not be attributed to the Federal Reserve Board, the Federal Reserve Bank of San Francisco, or other staff members at either institution.